-Sara Taylor CPDT-KA, Director of Animal Behavior & Training
+Sara Taylor CABI CPDT-KA, Director of Animal Behavior & Training

-Sara is a Certified Companion Animal Behaviorist and a Professional Dog Trainer with over 10 years of animal training and behavior consulting experience.
-She is also accredited by The Certification Council for Professional Dog Trainers and holds professional memberships to The Association of Pet Dog Trainers and The Pet Professional Guild.
+Sara is a Certified Companion Animal Behaviorist and a Professional Dog Trainer with over 12 years of professional animal training and behavior consulting experience and throughout her international career has worked with many different breeds of dog and species of animals.
+She is accredited by The Certification Council for Professional Dog Trainers and holds professional memberships to The Association of Pet Dog Trainers and The Pet Professional Guild.

-Having relocated to Los Angeles Sara is excited to join the team at spcaLA and is looking forward to applying her skills, knowledge and expertise to help develop existing programs and to implement new initiatives.
-Also, to work directly with the shelter animals to incorporate the latest developments in applied animal learning to modify behavior to improve adoptability and, to prevent relinquishment and increase long term placement through educational initiatives.
+Sara always strives to apply her skills, knowledge and expertise to continue to develop efficient programs and implement new initiatives and works directly with the shelter animals to incorporate the latest developments in applied learning theory to modify behavior and improve adoption potential.